ipdk-io/stratum-deps/docs/building-acc-target-deps.md

 ## Requirements

-Before you build the dependencies, you need to:
+Before you build the dependencies, you need to install:

-- Install CMake 3.15 or above
+- CMake 3.15 or above

   Avoid versions 3.24 and 3.25.
 They cause the dependencies build to fail.

-- Install OpenSSL 1.1
+- OpenSSL 3.x

   Note that P4 Control Plane is not compatible with BoringSSL.

-- Install the ACC SDK
+- The ACC SDK

   See [Installing the ACC SDK](https://ipdk.io/p4cp-userguide/guides/es2k/installing-acc-sdk) for directions.